 14. Plan A Trip

 Trips — what great memories are made of.
 Am I right?

-Planning a trip may sound like an odd choice for Valentine’s Day, but if you think about it, the planning of a trip is the first day of a very fun and exciting adventure!
-Planning a trip can take a lot time, so gifting each other uninterrupted attention and allowing yourselves to spend a few hours exploring options, comparing prices and talking through itineraries and details, can really go a long way!
+Planning a trip may sound like an odd choice for Valentine’s Day.
+However, if you think about it, the planning of a trip is the first day of a very fun and exciting adventure!
+Planning a trip can take a lot time, so gifting each other uninterrupted attention and allowing yourselves to spend a few hours exploring options, comparing prices and talking through details, can go a long way!
 If taking a trip is something you want to do this year, then gift each other a planning session this Valentine’s Day!
-Grab your laptops, sit at the most comfortable space in your home, perhaps grab a favorite drink and a snack, and start looking around for the ideal flights, hotel(s) and things to do while away!
+Grab your laptops, sit at the most comfortable space in your home, grab a favorite drink and snack, and look for that ideal vacay!